Purzifal/beam_python_examples/README.md

 * **Interactive 2.0** - Connect to channel interactive 2 and recieve event data
 * **Constellation** - Connect to Beam's Constellation server and subscribe to liveloading events

 NOTE: All these examples are very basic for their functions and is not ment to be the all in 1 solution.
+You will need to add your own code if you want to combine things together.
+I will not do this for you

 # Requirements